nodejs/node-report/README.md

 It includes Javascript and native stack traces, heap statistics, platform information and resource usage etc. With the report enabled, reports can be triggered on unhandled exceptions, fatal errors, signals and calls to a Javascript API.
+The module supports Node.js v4 and v6 on Linux, MacOS and Windows.

 Usage:

-    npm install nodejs/nodereport
+    npm install nodereport

+By default, this will allow a NodeReport to be triggered via an API call from a JavaScript application.

     var nodereport = require('nodereport');

-By default, this will allow a NodeReport to be triggered via an API call from a JavaScript application.
-The filename of the NodeReport is returned.
+    nodereport.triggerReport();

+Content of the NodeReport consists of a header section containing the event type, date, time, PID and Node version, sections containing Javascript and native stack traces, a section containing V8 heap information, a section containing libuv handle information and an OS platform information section showing CPU and memory usage and system limits.
+An example NodeReport can be triggered using the Node.js REPL:

+    C:\test>node
+    > nodereport = require('nodereport')
+    > nodereport.triggerReport()
+    Writing Node.js report to file: NodeReport.20161020.091102.8480.001.txt
+    Node.js report completed
+    >

+When a NodeReport is triggered, start and end messages are issued to stderr and the filename of the report is returned to the caller.
 The default filename includes the date, time, PID and a sequence number.
-Alternatively a filename can be specified on the API call.
+Alternatively, a filename can be specified as a parameter on the triggerReport() call.

-    nodereport.triggerReport();

-    var filename = nodereport.triggerReport();

     nodereport.triggerReport("myReportName");

-Content of the NodeReport in the initial implementation consists of a header section containing the event type, date, time, PID and Node version, sections containing Javascript and native stack traces, a section containing V8 heap information, a section containing libuv handle information and an OS platform information section showing CPU and memory usage and system limits.
-The following messages are issued to stderr when a NodeReport is triggered:

-    Writing Node.js error report to file: NodeReport.201605113.145311.26249.001.txt Node.js error report completed

-A NodeReport can also be triggered on unhandled exception and fatal error events, and/or signals (Linux/OSX only).
-These and other options can be enabled or disabled using the following APIs:
+A NodeReport can also be triggered automatically on unhandled exceptions, fatal error events (for example out of memory errors), and signals (Linux/OSX only).
+Triggering on these events can be enabled using the following API call:

     nodereport.setEvents("exception+fatalerror+signal+apicall");

+Additional configuration is available using the following APIs:

     nodereport.setSignal("SIGUSR2|SIGQUIT");
     nodereport.setFileName("stdout|stderr|<filename>");
     nodereport.setDirectory("<full path>");